JesusCoyotzi/stm32/notes/generalities.md

 ## ToolChain

-Using gnu-noe-eabi ToolChain to build the project and CubeMx for template generation.
+Using gnu-none-eabi ToolChain to build the project and CubeMx for template generation.
 Right now those two work out the box as long as I am able to get the configuration right.
 For debugging I use OpenOCD + gdb-multiarch there is no printf in the embedded world especially if there is no OS so that